robertoooo/Cheat_Sheet/SQL.md

 SELECT DISTINCT column FROM tbl -- Selects all distinct values from a column

-SELECT columns FROM tbl WHERE column = something
+SELECT columns FROM tbl WHERE column = something SELECT COUNT(*) FROM tbl -- Gives the amount of rows in tbl
 ```